 Use a tool, if possible, to automatically create interface wrappers.

-Be wary of making assumptions about argument lists and data structures, as other languages are likely to have differences in their data interpretation and storage.
+Be wary of making assumptions about argument lists, data structures and error handling mechanisms, as other languages are likely to have differences in these areas.

 6.50 Unanticipated exceptions from library routines [HJW]